TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4SBC/Fly_Gemini/fly_gemini_screen.md

 ## Overview

-Serial screens (e.g. Fly Screens, BTT TFT, Paneldue) can be connected to a Fly-Gemini.
+Serial screens (e.g. Fly Screens, BTT TFT, Paneldue) can be connected to a Fly-Gemini-V1.

 ### Board.txt Preparation